 The excitement around containers in Kubernetes-managed clusters has made container and cluster security a hot topic industry-wide.
 Organizations that have adapted tools, processes and policies to VMs are concerned about how Kubernetes -- with a collection of new service options to configure -- might jeopardize their security posture.

-Fortunately for organizations that are new to Kubernetes, the basics of good security don't change.
+Fortunately for organizations that are new to Kubernetes, the basics of good security best practices don't change.
 The challenge is how to apply those security fundamentals to a new environment.
 Strong Kubernetes security starts with the timeless strategy of defense in depth.
 Ensure multiple defensive layers that cover different areas of the Kubernetes software and infrastructure environment, including:

 - cloud and data center infrastructure, and the virtual resources that create Kubernetes environments;